carbon-language/carbon-lang/docs/design/expressions/logical_operators.md

 > TODO: This should be addressed through a standard `bool` conversion design.

-The operand of `and`, `or`, or `not` is converted to a `bool` value in the same way as the condition of an `if` expression.
+The operand of `and`, `or`, or `not` is converted to a `bool` value in the same way as the condition of an `if` statement.
 In particular:

 -   If we decide that certain values, such as pointers or integers, should not be usable as the condition of an `if` without an explicit comparison against